Chart Color Schemes

 Infrastructure

-The AreaSearch identified 70 infrastructure projects that could impact a specific area.
-Key projects include The Children's Hospital at Westmead Redevelopment, Westmead Health and Innovation District, Integrated Mental Health Complex Westmead, and Westmead Shopping Village Redevelopment.
-The following list details those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 70 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include The Children's Hospital at Westmead Redevelopment, Westmead Health and Innovation District, Integrated Mental Health Complex Westmead, and Westmead Shopping Village Redevelopment (West Grove), with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.